KaiserWerk/Tiny-Build-Server/docs/installation.md

 * Place the binary at an appropriate location, e.g. upload to any server.
 * Start the binary once to create the ``app.yaml`` configuration file, set the configuration values according to your needs (mainly the database driver and DSN).
-* Once the changes are applied, the database schema will be automatically applied at startup.
+* Once the changes are applied, the database schema will be automatically applied at startup, if you use the `--automigrate` flag.

 ### Startup